This deck is confidential. Enter the access code to continue.

 Timing

 City, state, and private capital are converging on Boston.
-Sequoia is running programming here.
 Top-tier VCs are increasing their Boston presence.
 More attention validates the ecosystem, but none of them are embedded where the deals originate.
-TNT is already there, with nearly 200 applications per cohort and $25M+ raised across 3 cohorts.
+TNT is already there, with nearly 200 applications per cohort and $35M+ raised across 3 cohorts.

-Three cohorts, $25M+ raised by portfolio companies, and a proven selection process, all before we had a fund.
+Three cohorts, $35M+ raised by cohort companies, and a proven selection process, all before we had a fund.
 Fund I puts capital behind the pipeline we've already built.

 When anyone can build software, the advantage shifts to teams with proprietary research, deep domain expertise, and technical moats.
 MIT and Harvard have the deepest concentration of that talent in the world.